Luis Hartwig

-Luis Hartwig (born 23 November 2002) is a German professional footballer who plays as a centre-forward for VfL Bochum II, on loan from MSV Duisburg.
+Luis Hartwig (born 23 November 2002) is a German professional footballer who plays as a centre-forward for St. Pölten.

 Career

 Hartwig made his professional debut for VfL Bochum in the 2.
 Bundesliga on 24 January 2021, coming on as a substitute in the 83rd minute for Simon Zoller against SV Sandhausen.
 The away match finished as a 1–1 draw.

 For the 2022–23 season, Hartwig was loaned to SKN St. Pölten in Austria.

 On 1 September 2023, Hartwig signed a three-year contract with Oostende in Belgium.
 After one year, he returned to Germany and signed for MSV Duisburg.
 After the 2024–25 season with Duisburg and limited playing time, he was loaned to VfL Bochum II for one year.
+After coming back to Duisburg, he left for St. Pölten.

 Personal life

 Hartwig's father, Knut, was also a professional footballer who played in the 2.
 Bundesliga for Wuppertal.